 eSubsea has extensive experience with wellhead fatigue design and analysis.
 We use finite element analysis to model and analyse the critical components of the well system from the riser drilling loads.

 The wellhead fatigue analyses are done according to DNV wellhead fatigue method using finite element analysis.
-The wellhead, wellbay area and the subsea template or satellite structure is modelled to establish the system stiffness matrix.
+The wellhead integrity, wellbay area and the subsea template or satellite structure is modelled and analysed to establish the system stiffness matrix.
 Drilling loads from NORSOK U-001 with BOP size and water depth or project specific riser analyses are applied to the FEA model, the load paths established and hot spot stresses identified.

 The fatigue damage or fatigue life calculation is done using annual load histograms, Miner-Palmgren cumulative damage theory and S/N curves from DNVGL-RP-C203 Fatigue Design of Offshore Steel Structures .